Factbox: Clinton's policies on economy, Islamic State, other issues

 Clinton has said she believes Russian hackers are behind the breach of Democratic Party systems in an attempt to influence the U.S. presidential election.

-Clinton has said Russia should play a role in fighting Islamic State in Syria, and her foreign policy adviser has said she would consider arming government forces in Ukraine, one of Russia’s neighbors, in a move to combat Russian "aggression in Europe."
-Russia has backed ethnic Russian separatists in Ukraine.
+Clinton has said Russia should play a role in combating Islamic State in Syria, and her foreign policy adviser has said she would consider arming government forces in Ukraine, one of Russia’s neighbors, in a move to combat Russian "aggression in Europe."
+Russia has backed ethic Russian separatists in Ukraine.

 Clinton was a key player in Obama’s “pivot” to Asia when she served as his secretary of state from 2009 to 2013.